 Disclaimer: This article contains affiliate links.
 If you purchase using these links, you don’t pay more, I simply earn a small commission!

 The Radiance Elixir comes in a glossy plastic bottle that is painted pearl white, totally love the packaging!
 The bottle aesthetic is elegant and minimal.
-Once opened, it has dropper applicator connected to the (also) plastic cap coated with metallic silver paint.
-For £198.00 or $210.00, you’ll have 30mL worth of serum which is a standard amount amongst the rest in its category.
+Once opened, it has a dropper applicator connected to the (also) plastic cap coated with metallic silver paint.

 The serum is a thick semi-opaque liquid that is coloured like the packaging— pearl white, quite lovely in fact!
-It’s a little difficult to describe the texture, or rather the product.
-However, it looks and feels like a thick cream and when it is applied it actually feels close to a concentrated soluble gel.
+It looks and feels like a thick cream and when applied, it actually feels close to a concentrated soluble gel.

 The serum can be applied directly to your skin after cleansing or you can add a drop or two to your moisturizer or foundation for a dewy complexion.
 For me to achieve its maximum effects, I have taken the liberty to do both!

 Sorry to bring negativity to such an awesome, lovely product, but there was one slight negative factor.
-That is that I have noticed when mixing it with my foundation, it made my foundation quite runny.
-Or should I say, my face felt a little heavy and oily?
-This could be simply that’s it’s not a great match for my foundation.
-Knowing that my foundation doesn’t usually have that effect on me, I assume it’s from the Chantacaille Radiance Elixir.
-Around 5 or 6 hours into wearing my serum-infused foundation, it started to get uncomfortable.
+When mixing it with my foundation, it made my foundation quite runny.
+My face felt a little heavy and oily, which isn’t very pleasant.

 Rosa Damascena Flower Water (also labelled as Damask Rose Flower Water and Rose Hydrosol on other products)